bingotang1981/natt/docs/design.md

 - Reconnection has **no retry limit**; it retries indefinitely until the server recovers or the client is stopped via Stop()
 - Each reconnection goes through the full registration and config query flow
 - If the ConfigResponse contains failed proxy/rproxy rules (e.g. "remote port already in use", "rproxy already exists"), the server is likely still cleaning up resources from the previous connection.
 The client waits `ConfigRetryDelay` (3s) before reconnecting to avoid immediate retry failure
 - Data connection disconnection does not affect the control connection.
-When the server detects a data connection drop, it sends a TunnelClose notification via the control connection to instruct the client to close the corresponding local connection
+When either end of a tunnel closes (EOF/error), the bridge closes both connections; on the client side the local connection is closed as a result of the `io.Copy` returning
 ```

 ### 5.4 RProxy Tunnel Establishment Flow